mabruzzo/grackle_transcribe/README.md

 > [!NOTE]
 > I have confirmed that both invocations produce C++ code that succesfully compiles with C++ 17.
 I have also confirmed that using the second set of C++ code passes all of the tests[^5].

-These generated files assume that the the source files ``other_files/utils-cpp.C`` and ``utils-cpp.hpp`` will also be included in the same build process.

-The ``--use-C-linkage`` argument is used to add annotations to control add ``extern "C"`` annotations to the transcribed code to ensure that the transcribed function can be called from C code
-- the block controls calling conventions/name mangling
-- This is necessary for these particular examples since the transcribed functions are currently called from ``solve_chemistry.c`` and ``calculate_cooling_time.c`` (which are currently C files).
-- If a transcribed subroutine doesn't need to be called from C, (i.e. it is onlycalled from transcribed C++ functions) then we can skip this argument.

 ### Transcription (argument reduction)